tylerlong/slim_text/README.md

 97. enable ace editor features:
     1. remove trailing space upon saving
     2. add new line to the end of file upon saving
-    3. show invisible chars. (upon selection?)
-        1. make this into the view menu
     4. auto complete
 99. marketing
     4. upload promotion images to chrome web store